 Why I chose SumUp Solo

-Compared to other readers on this list, SumUp Solo is the most lightweight and compact, making it a great choice for businesses constantly on the move.
-While the main unit lacks a built-in receipt printer, purchasing the combined dick and printer still makes it cheaper than other readers on this list.
-It also lacks advanced inventory tools but its affordability and pay-as-you-go pricing model make it a great entry-level option for those who want a no-frills, cost-effective way to accept card payments.
+Compared to other readers on this list, SumUp Solo is one of the most lightweight and compact options, making it a strong choice for businesses that are frequently on the move.
+While the main unit lacks a built-in receipt printer, purchasing the dock-and-printer bundle still makes it cheaper than most standalone terminals.

 • Compact, all-screen design